rudderlabs/rudder-load/README.md

 There are two primary approaches to run load tests with this tool:
 1. Using the Makefile (traditional approach)
 2. Using the load-runner (more flexible approach with configuration options)

+    a.
+Running the load locally with Docker Compose (for development and testing)

+    b.
+Running the load remotely on Kubernetes with helm

 ### Method 1: Using the Makefile